-- An integrated, interdisciplinary program, provided by both academic and industrial experts.
-The Master is embedded in a cross-fertilizing research environment, adapted to future professions within photonic industries.
+An integrated, interdisciplinary program, provided by both academic and industrial experts.

-- International mobility and/or training within the industrial sector.
+International mobility opportunities and/or training within the industrial sector.

-- Support provided by the International Masters program within the Bordeaux “Initiative of Excellence” and the French National Research Agency.
+Support provided by the International Master program within the Bordeaux “Initiative of Excellence” and the French National Research Agency.

 After this Master's program?